No Man's Land (Lene Lovich album)

 The lead single, "It's You, Only You (Mein Schmerz)", reached number 25 on the Billboard Hot Dance Club Songs and number 51 on the Mainstream Rock chart.
-It also peaked at number 68 on the UK Singles Chart.
-"Blue Hotel" was released as the next single.
+It peaked at number 68 on the UK Singles Chart.
+"Blue Hotel" was released as the second single.

-After its release, No Man's Land received mixed reviews from the music critics and was a less commercial success compared to her previous albums, Stateless (1978) and Flex (1979).
+After its release, No Man's Land received mixed reviews from critics and was less commercially successful compared to her previous albums, Stateless (1978) and Flex (1979).
 It peaked at number 188 on the Billboard 200.